Open all your browsers at once in OSx

 Here's how to go about opening all your browsers at once

-So here is the problem, you have one browser that you want to spend most of your day in, this will be Firefox or if you are a lesser being Chrome or Opera or something, but when you want to test your web-thing in various browsers you need to go and manually open them up.
+So here is the problem, you have one browser that you want to spend most of your day in, this will be Firefox or if you are a lesser being Chrome or Opera or something, but when you want to test your web-thing in various browsers, go and manually open them up.

 Manually doing stuff is boring so I wrote a quick function to open up all the browsers at once from another application that I spend all day in, the Terminal.